 If you still don’t own a flat iron, you’re missing out on a lot of things.
 Investing in a top-notch flat iron is the best decision you could ever make.
 The device allows you to flip and style your hair in a lot of ways.
 Besides, its 2019 and 2020 is just around the corner which means flat irons have come along way.
 There are a lot of innovations and breakthroughs in hair straighteners.

-Our theme for today is all about titanium flat iron and ceramic flat iron.
+Our theme for today is all about titanium vs ceramic flat iron.
 Depending on your hair type, both titanium and ceramic have their own takeaways and drawbacks and you will learn in this article detailed information about the aforementioned.
 Being well-informed on the differences between ceramic and titanium will help you figure out the best option for your hair needs.

 - What is your flat iron plate made of?

-- Comparison of Titanium and Ceramic Flat Iron
+- Comparison of Titanium vs Ceramic Flat Iron

 - Titanium Vs Ceramic Flat Iron: A Brief Summary of The Advantages and Disadvantages